sinanugur/cellsnake/docs/kraken.rst

     cellsnake minimal data --config config.yaml --confidence 0.5 --min_hit_groups 2 #assuming config.yaml has the kraken_db_folder parameter.

+    #after integration, you if you select the same confidence and min_hit_groups params, the results will be reported under results_integrated folder as expected.

+    #for example
+    cellsnake integrate data --config config.yaml --confidence 0.5 --min_hit_groups 2 #the results are integrated with this command cellsnake integrated minimal analyses_integrated/seurat/integrated.rds --config config.yaml --confidence 0.5 --min_hit_groups 2 #the integrated sample is processed and the metagenome analysis will be reported under results_integrated folder.

 .. note::

     When metagenome analyses finish for all the samples in paralel with the main workflow, they will be automatically merged into a single file for later integration.
 Therefore, you do not need to worry.